Pork Tacos (Carnitas)

 Ingredients For Pork Carnitas

-• Pork: You’ll need about 1.5 pounds of pork tenderloin, cut into bite-sized pieces.
+• Pork: You’ll need 1.5 pounds of pork tenderloin, cut into bite-sized pieces.

-• Seasoning: Salt and fresh ground black pepper (to taste), oregano, ancho chili powder, and ground cumin.
+• Seasoning: Salt and freshly ground black pepper (to taste), oregano, ancho chili powder, and ground cumin.

 • Cooking Oil: I generally use avocado oil or olive oil.

-• Onion: Grab a small yellow onion, finely diced.
+• Onion: Grab a small yellow onion and finely dice it.

 • Sugar: Round up some light brown sugar before starting.